Tab-Y/text-editor-web-application/README.md

 ## Description

 This project was an attempt to create a text editor.
+It has offline funcationality, online functionality, stores data via a cache for quick access and offline viewing.

 ## Table of Contents